-- 44% stated that the charter is doing a great job and thanked staff for their excellent work. - 33% said they wanted to go back to school, and of those, the majority wanted to return with no masks.
-(Masks were a large topic.) - 12% asked for additional clarifying information; those guestions have been sent to the applicable leader for follow-up. - 4% stated that they plan to stay on full independent study/distance learning through the end of the year. - 3% Homeschool and feel this has little/no effect on them. - 4% had questions about their student(s) with IEPs and will receive personalized assistance from the Special Education Department. - >1% wanted to return with masks.
+• 44% stated that the charter is doing a great job and thanked staff for their excellent work.

+- 33% said they wanted to participate in in-person events and vendor supports with no masks.
+(Masks were a large topic.) - 12% asked for additional clarifying information; those questions have been sent to the applicable leader for follow-up. - 4% stated that they do not plan on participating in in-person events or supports through the end of the year. - 4% had questions about their student(s) with IEPs and will receive personalized assistance from the Special Education Department.